Aberdeen 1-2 Rangers

 Ten-man Rangers beat Aberdeen for the second time in a week to replace them in second place in the Premiership.

-Danny Wilson looped a header into the far corner from 15 yards and Aberdeen's only first-half response was an Andrew Considine header against the crossbar.
+Danny Wilson headed into the corner to give Rangers the lead, and Aberdeen's only first-half response was an Andrew Considine header against the crossbar.

 Former Dons midfielder Ryan Jack was sent off after the break, but Josh Windass fired Rangers further in front.

-Frank Ross, the 19-year-old sub winger, curled in an immediate reply from a fine free-kick, but Rangers held on.
+Teenage substitute Frank Ross curled in an immediate reply from a fine free-kick, but Rangers held on for the win.

 The Glasgow side, still under caretaker manager Graeme Murty, had thumped the Dons 3-0 at Ibrox on Wednesday.

-Now they overtake Derek McInnes' side, seven points behind leaders Celtic, on goal difference.
+They overtake Derek McInnes' side, seven points behind leaders Celtic, on goal difference.

 The soap opera that is Rangers' pursuit of a new manager continues with McInnes still cast in the lead role.